Measuring economic outlook in the news: Results

 \subsection{Forecast evaluation}

-Following the approach of \citet{kalamara:2022}, we now evaluate the ability of NEOS and other survey-based indicators to improve forecasts of Swiss real GDP growth in a pseudo-out-of-sample evaluation over the period from Q1~1999 to Q1~2025.\footnote{Since recent releases of GDP are often subject to backward revisions, we limit the analysis to Q1~2025.} The set-up is designed to mimic the information set of a policymaker: Towards the end of quarter~$t$, the policymaker wants to forecast year-on-year GDP growth for the current quarter $t$ and for the next two quarters $t+1$ and $t+2$, while official GDP data are available only up to $t-1$.
+Following the approach of \citet{kalamara:2022}, we evaluate the ability of NEOS and other survey- or text-based indicators to improve real GDP growth forecasts in a pseudo-out-of-sample evaluation over the period from Q1~1999 to Q1~2025.\footnote{Since recent releases of GDP are often subject to backward revisions, we limit the analysis to Q1~2025.} The set-up is designed to mimic the information set of a policymaker: Towards the end of quarter~$t$, the policymaker wants to forecast year-on-year GDP growth for the current quarter $t$ and for the next two quarters $t+1$ and $t+2$, while official GDP data are available only up to $t-1$.